Andy-J-marshall/stanningley-bowls/README.md

 You can also set up a Cron scheduled job:
 - run `crontab -e` from your terminal
-- Add the below, replacing the path to the repo and the PATH value e.g. this runs at 10.15am and 10.15pm most days during the bowls season.
+- Add something like the below, replacing the path to the repo and the PATH value e.g. this runs at 10.15am and 10.15pm most days during the bowls season.

 ```
 PATH=[insert path here]